- Home/

 Important clarity: A business card can make tracking easier, but a business card alone doesn’t make interest deductible.
 The deduction depends on whether the underlying charges were business expenses for tax purposes.

+For most small businesses, controlling the cost of credit card debt matters more than optimizing the deduction itself.
 Serralta, the CPA and attorney, recommends that small businesses concern themselves less with tax deductions for business credit card interest and more with the costs of carrying credit card debt.

-“Be aware of how the interest compounds, because daily compounding interest on revolving credit can make it balloon faster than many [people] anticipate,” Serralta said.
+Be aware of how the interest compounds, because daily compounding interest on revolving credit can make it balloon faster than many anticipate.

 A 2024 survey by market research company J.D.
 Power found that among the 51% of small businesses classified as financially unhealthy, 61% were carrying debt on business credit cards and 63% were using those cards to cover operating expenses.
 Annual percentage rates (APRs) for business credit cards often range from 18% to 36%.

 Given the potential burden of credit card debt, attorney David Dozier said small businesses should look into consolidating balances at lower APRs and paying more than the minimum payment each month to ease the impact of interest charges.
-Dozier is managing partner of the Dozier Law Firm, whose specialties include bankruptcy, personal injury, and criminal defense.

 Explore our best low-interest cards

-The investment interest deduction can be claimed by completing IRS Schedule A and filing IRS form 4952.
+The investment interest deduction can be claimed by completing IRS Schedule A and filing IRS Form 4952.

+Yes — but the deductible amount depends on when your mortgage was taken out and the total loan balance.
 IRS rules break down the home mortgage interest deduction into three categories:

-A mortgage you (or your spouse if you’re married and filing a joint return) took out after December 15, 2017, to buy, build, or “substantially improve” a home… This takes effect only if the mortgage plus any grandfathered debt didn’t exceed $750,000 ($375,000 if you’re married and filing separately).
+Mortgages taken out after December 15, 2017: Deductible if the mortgage plus any grandfathered debt didn't exceed $750,000 ($375,000 if married filing separately).

 Use IRS Schedule A (Form 1040 or 1040-SR) to claim a mortgage interest deduction.

-Fortunately, you don’t need to itemize deductions to take advantage of the deduction for student loan interest.
-Instead, you can claim the deduction by treating it as an adjustment to your modified adjusted gross income (MAGI).
+You don't need to itemize deductions to take advantage of this deduction.
+Instead, you can claim it as an adjustment to your modified adjusted gross income (MAGI).
+To claim it, obtain Form 1098-E from your lender and transfer that information to Schedule 1 (Form 1040, 1040-SR, or 1040-NR).

 For personal purchases, credit card interest is generally non-deductible under IRS rules.
 Business-related interest may be deductible when tied to documented business expenses.